-Now we will use the bam2fastq program

-(http://gsl.hudsonalpha.org/information/software/bam2fastq) to extract from the BAM file just those reads which did NOT map to the reference genome.
+Now we will use the bam2fastq program (http://gsl.hudsonalpha.org/information/software/bam2fastq) to extract from the BAM file just those reads which did NOT map to the reference genome.
 The bam2fastq program has a number of options, most of which are self-explanatory.
 Type (all on one line):

+'''

-bam2fastq --no-aligned -o unaligned#.fastq ../remapping_to_reference/E_Coli_CGATGT_L001_filtered.sorted.fillmd.rmdup.bam
+bam2fastq --no-aligned -o unaligned#.fastq ../remapping to reference/E Coli CGATGT L001 filtered.sorted.fillmd.rmdup.bam

+'''